 - Website Reboot: Put your current website out of its misery and reinvest your dollars in a reputable website design team

 Taking decisive steps towards recovery shows Google that you understand what you’ve done wrong, and you’re taking the steps necessary to correct it.
 The initiative taken by websites who incur penalties will often define how great of an impact the penalty has.
-While no none can pinpoint exactly how long a penalty will last, they can guide you through the road to recovery and help you establish a more search engine friendly online presence moving forward.
-HVAC Webmasters has experience managing the digital presence of heating and cooling companies, and knows the steps for recovery.
+While none can pinpoint exactly how long a penalty will last, they can guide you through the road to recovery and help you establish a more search engine friendly online presence moving forward.
+HVAC Webmasters has experience managing the digital presence of heating and cooling companies and knows the steps for recovery.
 Call (800) 353-3409 for penalty recovery services from HVAC Webmasters.